flagbit/shopware6-tailwind-theme/README.md

 ## Attention
 This is a **proof of concept**.
 This is still in progress. :warning: Do not use in production.

-:blue_heart: If you want to have a complete Tailwindcss theme, then participate here and submit your changes via pull request. :sparkles:
+:blue_heart: If you want to have a complete Tailwindcss theme, participate here and submit your changes via pull request. :sparkles:

 ## Installation